 Look for the shrimp to start moving through the inlet later in November.
 If the winds stay light, the snook, reds and black drum should start stacking up in the inlet and feed on them flushing out with the tide.
 There will also be some big trout caught in the inlet with the colder temps.

-Novemeber is also the time anglers start catching the big flounder in the Inlet west of the bridge as well as in the lagoon.
-Live bait anglers looking for big flounder in the Inlet will have the best success with live finger mullet and mud minnows soaked on the bottom.
-I prefer to jig ½ ounce or ¾ ounce jigs with D.O.A. paddletails or 4” jerkbaits on the bottom using either Pro Cure or strips of mullet or pinfish as an attractant.
-We catch a lot of flounder jigging, but not as many bigger fish with that technique.
-I also like to fish the mangrove shorelines with D.O.A.
-C.A.L. jigs or 4” jerkbaits rigged on VMC ¼ ounce jigheads.
+November is also the time anglers start catching the big flounder in the inlet west of the bridge, from the catwalks and in the lagoon.
+Live bait anglers looking for big flounder in the inlet will have the best success with live finger mullet and mud minnows soaked on the bottom using a fish finder rig with a 12-18” leader.
+I prefer to jig ½ ounce or ¾ ounce jigs with Storm 360 GT paddletails or 4” jerkbaits on the bottom using either Pro-Cure or strips of mullet or pinfish as an attractant.
+The larger flounder are usually caught on live bait, but more fish are caught on artificial baits.

 Capt.
 Glyn Austin

 Going Coastal Charters